aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 Use the AWS console to create an Amazon Cognito User Pool requiring e-mail verification.

-**Note**: The console's region will default to the last region you were using previously.
-Change this to the same region where you launched your CloudFormation pre-requisite stack.
+> The console's region will default to the last region you were using previously.
+Change this to the same region where you launched your Cloud9 environment previously.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

 1. In the AWS Management Console choose **Services** then select **Cognito** under Security, Identity, and Compliance.

-2. Choose your desired **Region** in top-right of the console if not already chosen.
+2. Choose your desired **Region** in top-right of the console if not already selected.
+This should match the region where you launched your Cloud9 environment previously.

 3. Choose **Manage User Pools**.